SherchanStrikes/newsletter-signup-with-success/README.md

 ### Useful resources

-- [Example resource 1](https://reactrouter.com/en/main/upgrading/v5#upgrade-all-switch-elements-to-routes) - This helped me for navigating through pages with email input as props.
+- [React-router-dom-V6](https://reactrouter.com/en/main/upgrading/v5#upgrade-all-switch-elements-to-routes) - This helped me for navigating through pages with email input as props.
-- [Example resource 2](https://fkhadra.github.io/react-toastify/introduction/) - This is an amazing docs which helped me implement toastify for my messages.
+- [React-toastify](https://fkhadra.github.io/react-toastify/introduction/) - This is an amazing docs which helped me implement toastify for my messages.
 I'd recommend it to anyone still learning this concept.

 ## Author